Asad-Ullah-Turab/quiz-app/readme.md

 # Quiz Application

-This is a Java Swing-based quiz application following the MVC architecture.
-The application allows teachers to create quizzes and view past quizzes, while students can attempt available quizzes and view their scores.
+This is a Java Swing-based quiz application developed using the MVC architecture.
+The application provides two distinct portals:

+- **Teacher Portal**: Allows teachers to log in, create quizzes, and view past quizzes.
+- **Student Portal**: Enables students to log in, attempt available quizzes, and view their scores.

+## Features

+### Teacher Portal

+- Secure login for teachers.
+- Create new quizzes with multiple questions and options.
+- View student responses and scores for completed quizzes.

+### Student Portal

+- Secure login for students.
+- View available quizzes assigned by teachers.
+- Attempt quizzes and submit answers.
+- View scores and past performance.

+## Prerequisites

+- **Java 17** or higher
+- **Maven** for build and dependency management

 ## Getting Started

-### Prerequisites

-- Java 17 or higher
-- Maven

 ### Building the Project